Kenosha Pass Hikes We Love

 Kenosha Pass Colorado

-Kenosha Pass hikes offer widespread vistas, wildflowers, wildlife sightings, creek crossings, forests, aspen groves, waterfalls, lakes and a chance to hop on the famous Colorado Trail.
+Kenosha Pass Colorado hikes offer widespread vistas, wildflowers, wildlife sightings, creek crossings, forests, aspen groves, waterfalls, lakes and a chance to hop on the famous Colorado Trail.

 Driving this 10 mile long high mountain pass in the Rocky Mountains gradually takes you up to an elevation of 10,000 feet at the highest point.